laurentprudhon/frenchtext/README.md

 ## How to use

-The detailed documentation for each module is available through the menu on the right side of this page.
+The detailed documentation for each module is available through the menu on the left side of this page.

-You will find below a very short overview of the library.
+You will find below an overview of the library.

-### French datasets
+## French datasets

+### Data sources

-1) The text content of the main french websites in the domain of finance and business (+ wikipedia) were extracted in september 2019 using [nlptextdoc](https://github.com/laurentprudhon/nlptextdoc).
+The text content of the main french websites in the domain of finance and business (+ wikipedia) was extracted in september 2019 using [nlptextdoc](https://github.com/laurentprudhon/nlptextdoc).

 This extraction was done as "politely" as possible:
 - extract only freely and publicly available content